kmdlogic/kmd-logic-document-generation-client/docs/Templates/Templates.md

 - Upload a `.docx` file to your Azure Blob Storage account.
 - Name it as the document you want to hide.
 - Make sure you upload the file to the declared container and directory (`Blob prefix`) in Console for your configuration entry.
 - Attach a new metadata record to the document with key `Hidden`.
+- The actual value of the `Hidden` metadata entry doesn't matter as long as the key is equal to `Hidden`.

 You can set metadata for blobs using one of the following methods: